 This window shows all IPs available, IPs used in the design and bus connections between the IPs used.
 Here you may notice that DDR memory is connected to the Microblaze processor through AXI bus since DDR requires better throughput.
 But all other peripherals are connected to AXI Lite.
 Surprisingly this system is fully functional as is without any customization or modifications.
 So for the sake of simplicity, we will leave everything as it is and continue to build the system.
 Click on the “Generate Bitstream” button on the left to compile the system and build the bitstream.
 This step may take a few minutes to a few tens of minutes depending on the speed of your computer.

-Creating Application program for Microblaze based Embedded Platform
+Creating an Application program for Microblaze based Embedded Platform

 Select create new from the Hardware Platform combo box.
 A new window will appear where we need to create a new Hardware Project.